Fishkill (town), New York: History

 Fishkill played a pivotal role in the American Revolutionary War when a huge military encampment known as the Fishkill Supply Depot was established one mile (1.6 km) south of the village of Fishkill to guard the mountain pass to the south.
 Signal fires lay in readiness on tops of the surrounding mountains.
 The Fishkill encampment became the main supply depot for the northern department of the Continental Army.
 The first copies of the New York State Constitution were printed at Fishkill in 1777.
 Mount Beacon, located in the town, earned its name for the signal fires at the summit which were used for Continental Army communications during the war.

 As commander of the Continental Army, George Washington spent considerable time in Fishkill, and in 1778, noted Fishkill silversmith John Bailey crafted a sword for Washington near present-day Maurer-Geering Park.
 The sword was a particular favorite of Washington's, and he carried it for the remainder of the war.
 Upon his death, Washington bequeathed a sword to each of his five nephews, and nephew Samuel Washington received the Bailey sword.
 He donated it to Congress in 1843.
-The sword is now lies in the Smithsonian Institution, as part of the National Museum of American History.
+The sword now lies in the Smithsonian Institution, as part of the National Museum of American History.

-In the 19th century, mills and factories sprang up in Glenham and Matteawan, bringing an influx of skilled weavers from the British Isles.
-The healthy economy came to an end in the post–Civil War depression, and the once thriving factories fell into decay.
-In 1931, Texaco purchased the old woolen mill site and established a research center there.
 Today, the town's economy is diverse, comprising tourism, medical care, retail and restaurants, warehouses, recreation spots and a wealth of small businesses.

 In 1996, the animal rights group PETA suggested the town change its name to something less suggestive of violence toward fish.
 The name derives from the Dutch vis kill, meaning "fish creek."
 For this reason, the town declined.
-Town Supervisor Ozzy Albra has indicated he will not entertain changing the name of the town.

 In 2021, the Town commissioned an eight-foot bronze statue depicting Daniel Nimham from noted Hudson Valley sculptor Michael Keropian.
-The statue was installed at the Arrowhead intersection of NY-52 and NY-82 (41° 32.685′ N, 73° 52.16′ W.) in May of 2022 and dedicated on June 11, 2022.
+The statue was installed at the Arrowhead intersection of NY-52 and NY-82 (41° 32.685′ N, 73° 52.16′ W.) in May 2022 and dedicated on June 11, 2022.
 Town Supervisor Ozzy Albra hosted the ceremony which featured comments from elected officials, educators, the sculptor, and a number of special presentations by Native American community groups.

 Government

 The Town of Fishkill is overseen by a Town Supervisor a Town Council, comprising four Councilmembers.
 The Town Supervisor and Town Council are elected to four-year terms, and town law limits the Town Supervisor and Town Council to two terms of service.
-As of 2022, the Town Supervisor is Ozzy Albra, and the Town Council consists of Louise Daniele, John Forman, Carmine Istvan and Brian Wrye.
+As of 2025, the Town Supervisor is Ozzy Albra, and the Town Council consists of Jacqueline Bardini, John Forman, Gregory Totino and Brian Wrye.